pbroschwitz/teal/README.md

 defined in a `.tl` file are extracted and put into a stylesheet.
 At the same time each teal file is turned into a compiled template.

-Now here's the twist: You don't have to write any CSS selectors.
+__Here's the twist:__ You don't have to write any CSS selectors.
 Since markup and style are defined in one place, Teal can figure out the appropriate rules and assign class names as needed.
 You no longer have to apply naming conventions like BEM or SMACSS by hand, instead Teal will do this for you.